shunkongcheung/typeorm-tutorial/README.md

 ## Usage

+Pull from `starter` branch if you would like to follow the tutorial.

 To compile `typescript` into `javascript`, execute `npm run build`.
 Compiled code can be found in `./dist`.

 To execute compiled code, run `npm run start`.
 Running `index.js` will start an interactive command line interface (CLI).